boghomazk/Credit-risk-management-project-2024/README.md

 # Credit-risk-management-project-2024
-Within the framework of the project, based on real data provided by a banking organisation, a credit risk management model was created.
+A credit risk-management model was created within the framework of the project.
 The model provides binary classification of clients and its objective is to predict whether a client will be defaulted on a loan.